ksin/lightbox-photo-viewer/README.md

 * `npm run build`

 This command will create assets in a `dist/` folder which you can deploy as static assets anywhere (ie: to s3).
 The entry point of the app is `index.html`.
 Try `open dist/index.html` to see your build work.

+## Reading Notes

+The entry point for the app is `app/index.js`, which is a script added to `app/index.html` using the HtmlWebpackPlugin.
+Everything else is imported properly as modules and should be easy to follow from there.
+Feel free to reach out otherwise!